lagodiuk/spoj/README.md

 # spoj
-My solutions of some competitive programming problems (mostly related to the Dynamic Programming topic).
+My solutions of some competitive programming problems (mainly related to the Dynamic Programming topic).

 Some time ago I was trying to master the skills of solving the Dynamic Programming problems.
 Thus, I have solved a certain amount of the competitive programming problems related to this topic.